chiahaohsutai/chiahaohsutai/README.md

 💻 I’m passionate about writing clean, efficient software and constantly exploring new horizons within tech 🧠✨.

-When I’m not building AI solutions, you’ll probably find me:
+When I’m not building sotware solutions, you’ll probably find me:
-- ☕ Sipping coffee over a new tech article
+- ☕ Sipping coffee
 - 📚 Diving into a programming book
 - 🛠️ Experimenting with side projects